qkafae/grow-a-fucking-garden/README.md

 Run the installer

 ### 3.
-After installation, go to any terminal of your choice and run `gafg --version` to confirm the installation Then run `gafg --quickstart` initialize the app (you will need to do this after any updates
+After installation, go to any terminal of your choice and run `gafg --version` to confirm the installation, then run `gafg --quickstart` initialize the game files (you will need to do this after any updates
 > sometimes you may need to restart your device but most likely you dont

 ## 4.